Home What's New with Universal Links

 If there are multiple appIDs, you need to add multiple sets.

-The paths part is the matching rules, supporting the following syntax:
+The paths section represents the matching rules, supporting the following syntax:

-You can decide more combinations according to the actual situation.
-For more information, refer to the official documentation.
+You can decide on more combinations based on the actual situation, for more information, refer to the official documentation.

-Enhanced the functionality of the configuration file, adding support for Query/Anchor, character sets, and encoding processing.
+The functionality of the configuration file has been enhanced, with added support for Query/Anchor, character sets, and encoding handling.

 1